Alexandros Tsigonias-Dimitriadis

 • [September 2023] Our paper with Tomer, Stefano, Rebecca, and Matteo has been accepted to WINE 2023!

 • [July 2023] I just started a new position at the European Central Bank!
-I will be here for the forthcoming months working on improving the ECB’s communication with the general public using a variety of data-driven approaches.

 • [May 2023] I just started a research visit at Google Zurich hosted by Paul Dütting!
 I will be here for two months working on exciting algorithmic questions.